markfinger/webpack-build/README.md

 If you receive errors referring to config file timestamps or indications that no worker will accept a config file, you'll need to restart the process.

+To get around this limitation, multiple worker processes can be used to handle different builds.

 Debugging
 ---------